DecisionVis/deltamoea/blog/performance_tests.md

 2017-02-23 20:25

 I did 30 seed runs of UDMOEA on 100/2 rotation 0.
 To do 30 runs of Borg, I need to set Borg up the same way I did UDMOEA.

 Equally important, I need to set up metrics.
 Recall that I want to see HV and epsilon-HV evolving over time.
 Also, I wanted to come up with a metric that respected decision space.
 What if I do this: take every evaluation ever.
 Pareto Rank them all by grid_objectives.
 Figure out their grid indices.
 Now we have a rank for each set of grid indicies.
 Now, for every NFE, determine the archive of each MOEA and determine which grid boxes its archive occupies.
 Then average (median?) the rank of the occupied grid boxes is your metric.

 See analysis in my ongoing ipython notebook, which I've hooked up to the database.

 2017-02-23 21:18

+# Borg

+2017-02-24 08:51

+My strategy for Borg will be to copy the UDMOEA runner and have it do the same thing, except with Borg.

+2017-02-24 10:58

+It's running now.
+The next thing to do is... actually I'm not sure.

+Maybe I want a tool for defining different problems?

+Maybe I want to be able to do parallel runs?

+Doing parallel runs means I really want to do the databasing on PC9 while distributing runs to other machines (16 and 19 mainly).

+My first step in that direction is to write the single-machine multiprocessing version of this.
+It will spawn as many runs as it can afford the memory for.
+(Not too many for UDMOEA, because of its intentionally hefty memory requirement.)

+How much memory am I using?
+I'd allow 4G, although I don't think it's quite that much.
+With room for the OS and other userland stuff, that only lets me do 3 runs in parallel.

+Do note that this is not something I consider a general problem.
+The big memory allotment is partly due to my choice of a problem with 100 variables and partly due to the 100x10000 archive.
+These numbers were chosen on purpose to take advantage of modern hardware.
+The only people who are going to want to run actual instances of UDMOEA in parallel are me, i.e. anybody who wants to do an algorithm shootout.

+But at any rate, it means that we would be well served to mix and match, so that we don't have more than a few UDMOEAs going at once.
+The alternative there is to try out shelve, at a massive hit to performance.
+Or maybe use a memmapped SQLite database.
+Also probably at a massive hit to performance.
+I potentially prefer the latter.

+But never mind.
+Just because we can address memory use, doesn't mean we should.

+Oooh, and then there's metrics.
+So much to do.

+Non-metrically speaking, after 30 seeds, Borg appears to have a slight advantage.
+But again, I need metrics to make it clearer.
+Also, I want to have metrics over time, to make the case that we do better in the early part of the run.